-Tonight’s large and bright waning gibbous moon is sure to obscure the 2015 Eta Aquarid meteor shower, which will probably produce the most meteors on Wednesday morning – May 6, 2015 – from about 3 a.m. until dawn.
-Want to watch in moonlight?
-Do it.
-You’ll likely see some bright meteors that shine through the moon’s glare.
-In a dark sky, especially at latitudes in the Southern Hemisphere, the Eta Aquarids can produce up to 20 to 40 meteors per hour.
+This year’s third and final new supermoon on May 6 means a dark sky for the 2016 Eta Aquarid meteor shower, which will probably be at its best from about 3 a.m. until dawn on May 6.
+In a dark sky, especially at latitudes in the Southern Hemisphere, the Eta Aquarids can produce up to 20 to 40 meteors per hour – or more.

 Our sky chart below shows the sky scene from mid-northern latitudes just before the onset of morning twilight.
 The Y-shaped “Water Jar” is the most prominent feature in the otherwise inconspicuous constellation Aquarius.
 Incidentally, this distinctive Y-shaped pattern of stars closely aligns with the radiant point of the Eta Aquarid shower.
 For more on the Eta Aquarid radiant and why more Eta Aquarids are visible from more southerly latitudes, click here.